 It is a layer of material that you apply to the soil surface.
 Mulching is done for various reasons, including weed suppression, improving the health and fertility of the soil, retaining and conservation of soil moisture, and enhancing the aesthetic appearance of the area.

 Mulches are usually, but not exclusively, organic and may be permanent or temporary.
-You can also make different types of mulches from various materials such as:
+You can also make different types of mulched leaves from various materials such as:

 These are among the most popular materials used for mulches.
-The organic materials include shredded leaves, straw, hay, grass clippings, kitchen scraps, bark, newspaper, and animal manure, many of which also act as a direct composting system.
+The organic materials include chopped leaves into small pieces, straw, hay, grass clippings, kitchen scraps, bark, newspaper, and animal manure, many of which also act as a direct composting system.

 These types of mulches, such as plastic, are great at holding moisture and suppressing weed growth.
 Inorganic mulches are also good when used around plantation plantings and other shrubs and trees that do not need frequent fertilization.